bartandrews/infinite_cylinder/README.rst

     Set of functions to calculate the initial state, define the DMRG model, and execute the DMRG.

+* func_int = interaction functions

+    Set of functions to aid in computing the offsite interaction term.

 * func_obser = observables functions

-    Functions to compute the observables for a ground state, as well as for their scalar and nonscalar grouping.
+    Functions to compute the observables for a ground state, as well as for defining the scalar and nonscalar grouping.

 * func_proc = file processing functions